madelenfoss/planetary-records-cafe/README.md

 fonts.google.com

 What I will do next:

 Create a javascript file called fetchData.js to fetch all data from Sanity.io, and then get the data needed for each function that will be used in the project from the fetchData file.

+Add try catch the right way.

-Make all 'buy' and 'add to cart' buttons work with the shoppingCart function - vinyl details page and filtered vinyls.
+Make all 'buy' and 'add to cart' buttons work with the shoppingCart function - including filtered vinyls.
+Add local storage to keep items in cart.